Employee Handbook – Chapter 1

 Suite 100, Fairchild Hall

 The Office of People Services serves as a resource center for the staff and faculty of Berea College.
 Compensation, benefits, employee activities, learning and training opportunities and various recognition efforts are managed through this office.
 You are encouraged to alert the People Services staff if you have a question, a concern or a complaint with which they may be able to assist you.
-Listed below are the People Services Staff who are eager to meet with you as needed:
+Go to http://www.berea.edu/people-services/staff/ for a list of People Services staff members and their contact information.

 ABOUT THE COLLEGE